inkdropapp/docs-old/src/pages/privacy.md

 Some of these services may be used to collect information about your online activities across different websites.

-### Inkdrop uses Google Analytics.
+### Inkdrop uses Fathom Analytics.

-Inkdrop's website uses Google Analytics to collect and analyze data about visitors to its websites.
-You can read [the privacy policy for Google Analytics online](https://www.google.com/analytics/terms/).
-You can opt out of Google Analytics by installing a [free browser extension](https://tools.google.com/dlpage/gaoptout).
+Inkdrop's website uses Fathom Analytics to collect and analyze data about visitors to its websites.
+You can find more information about [the technical implementation here](https://usefathom.com/blog/anonymization).
+Further information on data protection at Fathom can be found at [usefathom.com/data](https://usefathom.com/data).

 ### Inkdrop uses cloud computing platforms.